Cray-HPE/docs-csm/operations/node_management/Update_the_Gigabyte_Node_BIOS_Time.md

     <ConMan> Connection to console [x1001c0s24b1] opened.
     ```

-1. Set the `BMC` variable to the xname of the BMC for the node.
+1. Set the `BMC` variable to the component name (xname) of the BMC for the node.

    ```bash
    ncn# BMC=x1001c0s24b1  # Change this to be each node in turn.